 Table V-8 also highlights the discrepancy of educational opportunities with the more rural unincorporated districts underperforming compared to the school districts in the more urban areas.
-For example, it appears that the Stony Creek Joint Unified School District serving the rural community of Elk Creek is the least performing school district in the County, with approximately 79% of students not meeting California English/Literacy standards and approximately 89% of students not meeting California English/Literacy standards and approximately 89% of students not meeting California English and Mathematics standards that all of the school districts in Glenn County had a higher percentage of students not meeting California English and Mathematics standards than the average for California as a whole.
+For example, it appears that the Stony Creek Joint Unified School District serving the rural community of Elk Creek is the least performing school district in the County, with approximately 79% of students not meeting California English/Literacy standards and approximately 89% of students not meeting California Mathematics standards.
+However, it is noted that all of the school districts in Glenn County had a higher percentage of students not meeting California English and Mathematics standards than the average for California as a whole.
 Additionally, 53% of students at Stony Creek Joint Unified School District are chronically absent compared to 7.4% of students at Hamilton Unified School District, 15.9% of students at Willow Unified School District, and 8.5% of students at Orland Unified School District.
-Looking at California as a whole, it appears that approximately 12.1% of students in California are considered chronically absent, meaning truancy appears to be a potential issue for students in the Stony Creek Joint Unified School Districts.
+Looking at California as a whole, it appears that approximately 12.1% of students in California are considered chronically absent, meaning truancy appears to be a potential issue for students in the Stony Creek Joint Unified and Willows Unified School Districts.